 Wind a nail with wire as shown in Figure 38.

 If you wind the wire on an electromagnet as shown above and connect the ends of the wires to the battery, the head of the nail will be a north pole.

-Wind a nail with wire to make an electromagnet but wind the wire like this:
+Wind a nail with wire to make an electromagnet but wind the wire as shown in Figure 39.

 This time the head of the nail will be a south pole.

 Put a compass on the desk or table top.
 Put a length of copper wire across the compass from north to south, as shown in Figure 40.

 Touch the ends of the wire to the battery connections and use your eyes.
 What happens to the compass needle?
 Which way does it move?

 Electricity from the battery makes a magnetic field around the wire and the compass needle is turned.